|

 offer the information up during drinks if the topic presents itself

 by way of fashion or shopping conversation.
+Second, the

 fact that I planted the seed with her about the price increase